indreek/pg-migrator/README.md

 pg-migrator
 ===========

-The complete and easy to use command-line Migration solution for [PostgreSQL](http://www.postgresql.org/).
+The complete and easy to use command-line migration tool for [PostgreSQL](http://www.postgresql.org/).

 ## Features